Valuing Early Career Opportunities

 Abstract

-How do first-time workers make choices about jobs?
-We partner with the UMass Boston Career Center and the UC Berkeley Career Center to conduct a survey of the senior graduating Classes of 2025 and 2026.
-Using hypothetical firm-choice experiments, we examine how students trade off first-job salaries with other human capital investments.
+How do early career workers make choices about jobs?
+We run a Prolific survey and partner with the UMass Boston Career Center to conduct a study on early-career job choice.
+Using hypothetical firm-choice experiments, we examine how workers trade off first-job salaries with other human capital investments.

 External Link(s)